- Why Hepatitis B is not curable?

 This is in contrast to hepatitis C virus, which has no such viral reservoir and can now be cured with as little as 12 weeks of treatment..

-What is the main cause of hepatitis B?
+What is the latest treatment for hepatitis B?

 Can hepatitis B go away completely?